 Distracted drivers are an example of someone negligent behind the wheel.
 If you think a negligent driver was at fault for your accident, reach out to a Tupelo car crash lawyer as soon as possible.

-Negligence occurs when a driver behaves recklessly or carelessly.
-There are two types of negligence.
-The first is when a driver performs an unsafe action, placing others in danger.
 The second is when a driver fails to take action, putting others in danger.
 If a driver is acting dangerously or failing to do something to ensure safety, and someone is injured as a result, they can be found negligent and held liable for any resulting damages.

 Many actions could be considered driver negligence.
 Some of the most common kinds of negligence include: